asavschaeffer/globule/docs/glass_engine_blueprint.md

 - Rich CLI interface with progress indicators
 - Comprehensive documentation
 - IDE integration for test authoring

+## Key Architectural Decisions

+This implementation plan incorporates several critical design decisions that prioritize maintainability, robustness, and developer experience:

+- **Directory-Based Test Organization**: Tests are organized by category in separate YAML files rather than a single monolithic file, improving scalability and reducing merge conflicts.

+- **Dependency Injection for Mocking**: Uses a clean `ComponentFactory` pattern instead of brittle monkey-patching, making mocks explicit and type-safe.

+- **Polymorphic Assertion System**: Object-oriented assertion classes replace a single dataclass with many optional fields, making the system more extensible and maintainable.

+- **Assertion-Driven State Capture**: Only captures the specific state needed by assertions rather than generic snapshots, improving performance and debugging effectiveness.

+These decisions are detailed in the accompanying Low-Level Design document, which serves as the canonical technical specification for implementation.

 This plan provides a robust foundation for implementing the UDE methodology in Globule, ensuring comprehensive testing coverage while maintaining developer productivity and system transparency.